thirtythreeforty/neolink/docs/unix_setup.md

     the good and bad set of plugins.
 Please repeat the `Installing the Dependencies` section of this guide.

-  - Advanced debugging: Missing plugins
+  - Advanced debugging: Incorrect video format

     If while running the advanced debugging you get the message: